 Expertise-integrated supply

-The supplier provides research, development and design activities which are tailored the customer’s needs (technical and functional specifications).
+The supplier provides research, development and design activities which are tailored to the customer’s needs (technical and functional specifications).
 The supplier is therefore integrated into the early phases of the product lifecycle and often organizes their own production to be synchronous with the customer (simultaneous engineering, SE).
 The supplier is also influenced during the development and design phases by the target prices and costs dictated by the buyer.

 Disposal-integrated supply